Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Anyway.

-Sounds like your beans were well and truly boiling.
+Sounds like your beans were well until you're boiled.

 From a Guelph in Oregon, Ontario, Canada.